-Aaron Weiss is a second year resident in the Integrated Thoracic (I-6) residency program at the Mount Sinai School of Medicine under Dr. David Adams.
+Aaron Weiss is a third year resident in the Integrated Cardiothoracic Surgery residency program at the Icahn School of Medicine at Mount Sinai under Dr. David Adams.
 Additionally, he is enrolled simultaneously in the graduate school at Mount Sinai as a candidate for a PhD in Systems Biology and Clinical Research.
 He obtained his undergraduate degree in Biology from Washington University in St. Louis, and went on to study diabetes in mouse models at the Washington University School of Medicine.
-He then matriculated to medical school at the Mount Sinai School of Medicine where he conducted multiple clinical research projects in the areas of cardiothoracic surgery, critical care, endocrinology, and systems biology.
+He then matriculated to medical school at the Icahn School of Medicine at Mount Sinai where he conducted multiple clinical research projects in the areas of cardiothoracic surgery, critical care, endocrinology, and systems biology.
 He has published his work in multiple peer-reviewed scientific journals.
-Additionally, he was an active member of student council and the admissions department and was the head-teaching assistant for the first year Gross Anatomy and Physiology courses.
+While in medical school, he also was the head-teaching assistant for the Gross Anatomy and Physiology courses.
 Upon graduating, he was awarded the Mrs. David A. Dreiling Surgery Prize and was inducted into the Alpha Omega Alpha (AOA) Honor Medical Society.
-When not busy with residency, Aaron enjoys exercising, exploring NYC, traveling, electronic dance music, cliff jumping, and, of course, the Pittsburgh Steelers.
+Currently, his academic interests include editorial work for multiple online and print cardiothoracic surgery journals.
+When not busy with residency or academics, Aaron enjoys exercising, exploring NYC, traveling, electronic dance music, sky diving, and cliff jumping.

 Avner Yemin, MD

-Avner Yemin is a graduate of The Mount Sinai School of Medicine.
+Avner Yemin is a graduate of the Icahn School of Medicine at Mount Sinai.
 He completed his surgical internship at Beth Israel Medical Center, where he was awarded Intern of the Year.
-He is currently a Radiology resident at New York University where he performs research to evaluate radiation dose reduction using CT imaging.
+He is currently a fourth year Radiology resident at New York University where he performs extensive musculoskeletal MRI research at the Center for Musculoskeletal Care.
+His current projects include development of novel 3-dimensional reconstruction techniques and sports injury images of the shoulder and hips.
+He is also working on projects to evaluate radiation dose reduction using CT imaging.
 He obtained his undergraduate degree in Microbiology and Cell Sciences at the University of Florida.
-During this time, he conducted comprehensive research in Musculoskeletal Magnetic Resonance Imaging (MRI), Cancer MRI, and Neuroimaging at the McKnight Brain Institute and later presented his work at international conferences in Japan, Miami, and Jacksonville.
-At Mount Sinai, he performed CT imaging research presenting his work at an international conference in Washington D.C.
-In addition, he served as president of the school’s Radiology Interest Group and as a senior teaching assistant in the Gross Anatomy course.
+During this time, he conducted comprehensive research in Musculoskeletal Magnetic Resonance Imaging (MRI), Cancer MRI, and Neuroimaging at the McKnight Brain Institute.
+He has published several peer-reviewed articles including in Skeletal Radiology and has presented his work at multiple international conferences in Japan, Chicago, Miami, Washington D.C., San Antonio and Jacksonville.
+At Mount Sinai, he performed extensive CT imaging research, served as president of the school’s Radiology Interest Group and as a senior teaching assistant in the Gross Anatomy course.
 Outside of Radiology, Dr. Yemin was actively involved in the Mount Sinai community where he served as Student Council President.
 He also enjoys playing basketball, watching the Florida Gators, exploring Manhattan and spending time with his loved ones.